msidwell/terraform_classroom/terraform_102.md

 It is best practice to use a [remote state file](https://www.terraform.io/docs/state/remote.html) when working in a team.
 If team members each had their own copy of the state file, resource consistency would be lost since everyone would be working outside of a "single source of truth".
 In this scenario, state files are stored remotely in a storage account per the remote backend configuration given to Terraform.
 Remote state configuration is defined with a [backend](https://www.terraform.io/docs/backends) in a ```terraform``` block like the following example which would store state in an AWS S3 bucket in the US East 2 region.

+It is important to note that **backend blocks do not support interpolation**.
+Any interpolations used in a backed block will be interpreted as literal strings.

 ```
 terraform {
   backend "s3" {